VeritasSoftware/angular-http-client-ext/README.md

 Both, **response** and **error** returned in the callbacks are strongly typed.
 Eg. **response.body** is type RacingResponse.

+You only with deal with your Models in these strongly-typed callbacks.

 Also, you can still use the traditional route and return **Observable** from Service API.